PengNi/basemods_spark/README.md

 1. #### make scripts in our code executable

-If the scripts in our code don't have execute permissions, you should make them executable.
+If the scripts in the code of basemods_spark you download don't have execute permissions, you should make them executable.

 ```sh
 chmod +x basemods_spark/scripts/baxh5_operations.sh